 Let’s learn how to create boundary groups in ConfigMgr world.
-Boundary groups are network parameter of SCCM device management.
-If you don’t have any boundary groups (except Default site boundary group) in Configuration Manager, then you are managing any devices!
+Boundary groups are network parameters of SCCM device management.
+If you don’t have any boundary groups (except the Default site boundary group) in Configuration Manager, you are managing any devices!

 The ConfigMgr Boundaries define network locations on your intranet.
 You can manage only devices within these network boundaries.
 The following are the supported boundary types: